oremanj/trio/docs/source/reference-core.rst

-      linked child is one-way: if the parent cancel scope becomes cancelled, all of its linked children do too, but any of the children can independently become cancelled without affecting the source.
-Each child has its own :attr:`deadline`, which is :data:`math.inf` (not inherited from the parent scope) if the ``deadline`` argument is unspecified; the expiry of a linked child's deadline cancels that child only.
+      linked child is one-way: if the parent cancel scope becomes cancelled, all of its linked children do too, but any of the children can independently become cancelled without affecting the parent.
+Each child has its own :attr:`deadline`, which is :data:`math.inf` (not inherited from the parent scope) if the ``deadline`` argument is unspecified.
+The expiry of a linked child's deadline cancels that child only.

-      The new linked child inherits its initial :attr:`shield` attribute from the parent, unless overridden via the ``shield`` argument.
+      The new linked child inherits its non-:attr:`deadline` mutable attributes (:attr:`shield`, :attr:`shield_during_cleanup`,
+      :attr:`grace_period`) from the parent, unless overridden by a corresponding argument to :meth:`linked_child`.
+The child's
-      The child :attr:`shield` may be changed without affecting the parent, but changes to the parent :attr:`shield` will be propagated to all children, overriding any local :attr:`shield` value they've previously set.
+      version of these attributes may be changed without affecting the parent, but changes to the parent's version will be propagated to all children, overriding any local value they've previously set.

+      Calling ``cancel(grace_period=...)`` on the parent uses the given grace period for cancellations of each not-yet-cancelled linked child too.
+Calling :meth:`cancel` with no ``grace_period`` argument causes each not-yet-cancelled linked
+      child to be cancelled using its own :attr:`effective_grace_period`.
+Calling
+      :meth:`cancel_immediately` on the parent has the effect of calling it on all linked children too.

+      Cancel scope operations are atomic even when linked children are involved.
+For example, if multiple scopes are to become cancelled due to a single call to :meth:`cancel`, they all become cancelled before any of the tasks inside them are notified of the cancellation.

       Multiple layers of cancel scope linkage are supported.
 The cancellation of any parent scope affects all its linked